 If you like personal space and will be camping with 5 other humans, you might want to upgrade to an 8-person tent.
 A 6-person tent will be sufficient for your basic needs.
 But the extra space will allow you to keep your personal belongings nearby.

 What do I need to know about the tent’s interior height?

 Not all 6-person tents will allow you to stand up inside of them.
 For many campers, crawling around the interior of a tent is part of the experience.
 But if you don’t fit in this category, make sure to evaluate the tent’s interior height before making your purchase.

 How many people actually can be in a 6-person tent?

 If the tent markets itself as a 6-person tent, it’s probable that you’ll comfortably fit 4 or 5.
 The exception here would be if you’re camping with children.
 Most campers like to keep their belongings nearby, which takes up interior tent space.
 If you want personal space, opting for a larger tent might be a better option.

 Whether you’re just getting into camping, getting your kids or friends into camping or are practically a certified camping professional, 6-person tents offer features that make everyone’s experience a memorable one.

 So what tent is the right choice for you?

 We think all these tents are great for the purposes they were created for.
-Factors to take into consideration in making your decision are: desired features, original price compared to durability/longevity of the tent, and the overall experience that the tent offers.
+Factors to take into consideration in making your decision are desired features, original price compared to the durability/longevity of the tent and the overall experience that the tent offers.
 But just in case you still can’t decide, we broke down these tents into a few categories to help you out.